How is your name pronounced?

 If anything I’ve written about has been helpful to you, whether it’s in an article or in a novel, I’m delighted!
 I really hope you’ll be able to find further help if you need it.
 But I’m just a writer talking about fictional representation and my own personal experiences; that doesn’t qualify me to be any kind of support for other, real-life individuals.
 For me to give you one-on-one advice would be irresponsible.

 Please find professional help.
-If this is inaccessible or unsafe, there are many websites online who offer advice and resources.
+If this is inaccessible or unsafe, there are many websites that offer advice and resources.
 They’ve been invaluable to me over the years, and I hope they will prove just as useful to you.
 I’m so sorry I can’t help further.

 I have an autistic character in my book.
 Can you give me feedback?